 Founded in 1947 in Dallas, Dal-Tile is the largest manufacturer and marketer of ceramic tile, natural stone and countertop products used in residential and commercial spaces across North America.
 A subsidiary of global flooring manufacturer Mohawk Industries, Dal-Tile currently operates 13 manufacturing facilities in North America, with more than 300 Sales Service Centers (SSCs), Design Galleries, Design Studios and Countertop/Stone Centers throughout the U.S., Canada and Puerto Rico.

-In 2014, when Dal-Tile broke ground on its greenfield manufacturing plant in Dickson, Tennessee, the management team wanted the new factory’s operations to be exceptional from the start.
-Based on experiences with employee schedules at their existing manufacturing facilities, they knew they needed to implement a solution that would allow them to quickly train, ramp up and retain a strong workforce that would consistently produce high-quality products.
-They were looking for a schedule that would maximize skill balance, extend the exposure of the crews to all supervisors, and permit the facility to cross-train personnel during the first 18 months of operations effectively.
+When Dal-Tile broke ground on its greenfield manufacturing plant in Dickson, Tennessee, the management team wanted the new factory’s operations to be exceptional from the start.
+Based on experiences with employee schedules at their existing manufacturing facilities, they knew they needed to implement a solution that would allow them to quickly train, ramp up production and retain a strong workforce that would consistently produce high-quality products.
+They were looking for a schedule that would maximize skill balance, extend the exposure of the crews to all supervisors, and permit the facility to effectively cross-train personnel during the first 18 months of operations.

 INDUSTRY: Ceramic Tile Manufacturer